Where to Stop on the Drive from San Francisco to Big Sur

 Like pretty much everything along the California coast, Point Lobos State Natural Reserve is full of natural beauty.
 Rent a kayak and find the turquoise and green waters of China Cove, which is tucked away in the rocky cliffs.
 If you’re not into sea kayaking, there’s also a hike that takes you to the secluded cove.
 It’s a super mellow walk; the hardest part will be climbing back up the steep staircase that takes you down to the beach.

-In order to get to Big Sur, you have to cross one of the most photographed bridges in California.
-In fact, it would probably be the most photographed bridge in California if not for the pesky one that spans the Golden Gate.
-Pull into one of the designated turnouts before you cross the bridge so you can get your pic.
+In order to get to Big Sur, you have to cross one of the most photographed bridges in California, which was also featured in the opening sequence of HBO’s Big Little Lies..
+Pull into one of the designated turnouts before you cross the reinforced concrete open-spandrel arch bridge so you can get your pic.
+(The south end at sunset is an amazing shot, but if you take advantage of the multiple viewpoints, you really can’t go wrong.)

-Inside of Julia Pfeiffer Burns State Park you’ll find a mile-long trail along a 3,000-foot ridge.
-That trail takes you to an 80-foot waterfall which lands on the beach and feeds directly into the ocean.
-McWay Falls is one of two tidefalls, a waterfall that empties into the ocean, in California, and since no one is allowed to go on the beach, your photos will be people-free and perfect.
+Inside Julia Pfeiffer Burns State Park, you’ll find a short trail along a 3,000-foot ridge.
+That trail takes you to an 80-foot waterfall which lands on the beach and feeds directly into the turquoise ocean cove.
+McWay Falls is one of two tide falls, a waterfall that empties into the ocean, in California, and since no one is allowed to go on the beach, your photos will be people-free and perfect.
+(Some hot tips: 1.
+The waterfall, like most waterfalls, is the most magnificent in the winter and early spring, but it flows year-round.
+2. Go in the late afternoon when the sunlight hits the waterfall and turns the cliffs to gold.
+3. The waterfall plunges either into the ocean or onto the beach depending on the tide, so if you prefer one or the other, be sure to check the tide schedules.)

 Head to this secluded beach before sunset to see the last rays of light shine through Keyhole Rock, a natural arch in the water.
 Be sure to get there a little early so you can see the purple sand on the north end of the beach.
 It’s pretty much the perfect end to the day.